All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Supply shortages: Both medications have experienced significant supply issues.
 Demand has far outstripped manufacturing capacity.
 This has left many patients unable to fill prescriptions, even when they have insurance coverage.

 Compounded semaglutide as an alternative: This is where compounded semaglutide enters the picture.
 A personalized compounded medication prepared by a licensed US-based 503A pharmacy can offer a more accessible and affordable path to treatment.
-Compounded semaglutide contains the same active ingredient and is prescribed by a licensed provider based on your individual needs.
+Compounded semaglutide contains the prescribed active pharmaceutical ingredient and is prescribed by a licensed provider based on your individual needs.

 For transparent costs with no hidden fees.
 A FormBlends provider can help determine if compounded semaglutide is appropriate for your situation.